Travel The Parks

 National Park Packing List Essentials – Luggage & Packing Gear

 Purchasing travel organizers to compartmentalize similar size items and provide optimum utilization of interior luggage space.
-Clothes stay neat and tidy in their own small drawers and will not shift in transit.
+Clothes stay neat yet tidy in their own small drawers and will not shift in transit.
 These transfer to the RV or rental car easily as well.
 I bought these for Yellowstone a few years ago and they are still in excellent shape.

-Submariner Large Waterproof Phone Pouch – On our recent trip to the Dry Tortugas and the Florida Keys, we found this phone pouch to be an added convenience for snorkeling and diving.
+Submariner Large Waterproof Phone Pouch: On our recent trip to the Dry Tortugas and the Florida Keys, we found this phone pouch to be an added convenience for snorkeling and diving.
 It has a solid lanyard that has a secure clip.
 I read reviews of others that had lost phones when the lanyard broke.
 We can safely take pictures while in the water.
 We think this will work well for fishing, too.

 Fanny Pack Hiking – If we are only doing a short hike, we find this is a better option for us.
 This pack also works great in theme parks, tram, or boat tours.
 The two water bottle pouches kept my LifeStraw secure and housed a rolled-up poncho for quick access when it rains.